Julissa-Paramo/Juli-s.Projects/README.md

 # Juli-s.Projects
-- 💙 python + java program
+- 💙 python + java programs
 - 🌟 these are all side projects